|

 In 1981, only 24% of children in the South Australian capital city of Adelaide were being driven to school in a car and 55% of them either walked (42%) or cycled (14%).
 By 1997 and after the introduction of mandatory helmet wearing, 60% of Adelaide's children were being chauffeured to school and only 24.5% of them either walked (20.5%) or cycled (4.5%).

-Economic disparity in bicycle helmet use by children six years after the introduction of legislation examines the influence on helmet use of family income levels in different areas within the East York (Toronto) health district of Canada. (ed - The income trend noted in this report is also evident in the West Australian capital city of Perth where most cyclists, including children, ride without a helmet in low income, middle to outer suburbs where enforcement is not apparent.)
+Economic disparity in bicycle helmet use by children six years after the introduction of legislation examines the influence on helmet use of family income levels in different areas within the East York (Toronto) health district of Canada. (ed - The income trend noted in this report is also evident in the West Australian capital city of Perth where most cyclists, including children, ride without a helmet in low income, middle to outer suburbs where law enforcement by police is not apparent.)

 Deakin University research published in early 2008 (PDF 70kb) shows that five and six year old children are only half as likely to have weight problems as children without a dog, reflecting the need for recreational activity to reduce obesity.